From my grandpap's woodshop to your job site.

 - Where is all the money going?

-After talking with friends and small business owners in the trades, Brandon realized these problems were everywhere.
+After talking with friends and small business owners in the trades, I realized these problems were everywhere.
 Most software was built for large enterprises or designed as disconnected point solutions that required multiple subscriptions just to run a small operation.
 Bit & Grain was built with a different philosophy: give small businesses the operational tools they actually need in one connected platform, without the complexity and cost traditionally associated with enterprise software.

 Today, Bit & Grain brings together inventory tracking, quoting, invoicing, CRM, project management, scheduling, AI assistance, and operational visibility into a single system designed specifically for tradespeople and small shops.
 The name reflects the two worlds that shaped the company: "Bit" represents technology, systems, and software; "Grain" represents craftsmanship, building, and working with your hands.
 Because small businesses deserve powerful systems too.